Reception of the Marvel Cinematic Universe: Style

 The MCU has faced criticism for the similarity in style between its films, with some critics saying that it is overly homogenous.
 Dais Johnston of Inverse states that "the 'Marvel movie' has become its own genre, an archetype for polished, epic, action-packed, films filled with one-liners.
 Despite some aesthetic differences, each MCU movie slots into this style with little to no resistance."
 However, others have defended the style of the franchise as valuable for its own cultural niche.
 Omer M. Mozaffar of Loyola University Chicago has argued that "sometimes, after a long week, I need a giant crowd-pleasing spectacle that entertains me," saying that even if the franchise was not challenging, "there is an optimism that permeates all the films."

 The franchise has further faced criticism for the size of the shared universe, with some critics contending that it has become confusing and that the increasing level of interconnectivity makes the franchise less easily accessible for new viewers.
 (Note: Attributed to multiple references:) However, Dais Johnston of Inverse has argued that the concept of "Marvel homework" is a myth, saying that "there's no need to get so caught up in the interconnection between them that we can't enjoy them as fully formed stories in their own right."

-The franchise had also faced criticism for the large amount of releases, with some critics arguing that its has put itself at risk of oversaturation or of "Marvel fatigue."
+The franchise had also faced criticism for the large amount of releases, with some critics arguing that it has put itself at risk of oversaturation or of "Marvel fatigue."
 Phase One of the MCU, which lasted from 2008 to 2012, saw the release of six films, whereas Phase Four saw the release of four films and five television series in 2021 alone.
 However, Peter Suderman of Vox has stated that the MCU has showcased a high "level of both consistency and quality," and Julia Alexander of The Verge has argued that the risk faced by the MCU is not fatigue, but trust, saying that Marvel's "greatest asset" was being able to ensure "quantity without losing the overarching story thread."
 Subsequently, in 2023, Disney delayed the release of several MCU productions to create space between each as a cost-cutting measure.

 Several filmmakers have also argued that the MCU is "sexless" or as lacking in their portrayal of realistic romantic relationships, including Paul Verhoeven and Steven Soderbergh.
 (Note: Attributed to multiple references:) Joshua Rivera of Polygon described romances in the MCU as "conservative" and having a tendency to avoid "even the tamest signs of affection."
 In an essay titled Everyone Is Beautiful and No One Is Horny, science fiction writer RS Benedict argued that the MCU was among films that did not portray bodies as "a home to live in and be happy" but as "investments, which must always be optimized," comparing it to McMansions.